By the end of this section, you will be able to:

 Using Soft Pegs and Hard Pegs

-When a government intervenes in the foreign exchange market so that the exchange rate of its currency is different from what the market would have produced, it is said to have established a “peg” for its currency.
-A soft peg is the name for an exchange rate policy where the government usually allows the exchange rate to be set by the market, but in some cases, especially if the exchange rate seems to be moving rapidly in one direction, the central bank will intervene in the market.
+When a government intervenes in the foreign exchange market so that the currency's exchange rate is different from what the market would have produced, it establishes a “peg” for its currency.
+A soft peg is the name for an exchange rate policy where the government usually allows the market to set exchange rate, but in some cases, especially if the exchange rate seems to be moving rapidly in one direction, the central bank will intervene in the market.
 With a hard peg exchange rate policy, the central bank sets a fixed and unchanging value for the exchange rate.
 A central bank can implement soft peg and hard peg policies.

-Suppose the market exchange rate for the Brazilian currency, the real, would be 35 cents/real with a daily quantity of 15 billion real traded in the market, as shown at the equilibrium E0 in Figure 16.12 (a) and Figure 16.12 (b).
-However, the government of Brazil decides that the exchange rate should be 30 cents/real, as shown in Figure 16.12 (a).
+Suppose the market exchange rate for the Brazilian currency, the real, would be 35 cents/real with a daily quantity of 15 billion real traded in the market, as the equilibrium E0 in Figure 16.12 (a) and Figure 16.12 (b) show.
+However, Brazil's government decides that the exchange rate should be 30 cents/real, as Figure 16.12 (a) shows.
 Perhaps Brazil sets this lower exchange rate to benefit its export industries.
 Perhaps it is an attempt to stimulate aggregate demand by stimulating exports.
 Perhaps Brazil believes that the current market exchange rate is higher than the long-term purchasing power parity value of the real, so it is minimizing fluctuations in the real by keeping it at this lower rate.
-Perhaps the target exchange rate was set sometime in the past, and is now being maintained for the sake of stability.
+Perhaps the government set the target exchange rate sometime in the past, and it is now maintaining it for the sake of stability.
 Whatever the reason, if Brazil’s central bank wishes to keep the exchange rate below the market level, it must face the reality that at this weaker exchange rate of 30 cents/real, the quantity demanded of its currency at 17 billion reals is greater than the quantity supplied of 13 billion reals in the foreign exchange market.

 The Brazilian central bank could weaken its exchange rate in two ways.
 One approach is to use an expansionary monetary policy that leads to lower interest rates.
 In foreign exchange markets, the lower interest rates will reduce demand and increase supply of the real and lead to depreciation.
-This technique is not often used because lowering interest rates to weaken the currency may be in conflict with the country’s monetary policy goals.
+Central banks do not use this technique often because lowering interest rates to weaken the currency may be in conflict with the country’s monetary policy goals.
 Alternatively, Brazil’s central bank could trade directly in the foreign exchange market.
 The central bank can expand the money supply by creating reals, use the reals to purchase foreign currencies, and avoid selling any of its own currency.
 In this way, it can fill the gap between quantity demanded and quantity supplied of its currency.

 Figure 16.12 (b) shows the opposite situation.
 Here, the Brazilian government desires a stronger exchange rate of 40 cents/real than the market rate of 35 cents/real.
 Perhaps Brazil desires the stronger currency to reduce aggregate demand and to fight inflation, or perhaps Brazil believes that that current market exchange rate is temporarily lower than the long-term rate.
 Whatever the reason, at the higher desired exchange rate, the quantity supplied of 16 billion reals exceeds the quantity demanded of 14 billion reals.